Rahul0Singh/TSF_GRIP/README.md

 This repo has project of virtual internship program of  The Sparks Foundation .

 Firstly cleaned the data and removed all the unwanted columns from the data set and renamed the column headers.
-The following results i got from the analysis:-
+I got from the following results from the analysis:-

 1. Success Rate by Type of Attacks
 2. Success Rate by Target Type